mermaid-min/mermaid-min.github.io/essays/intoBootstrap.md

 <img width="300px" src="../img/bootstrap.png" class="rounded float-start pe-4">

 Starting anything new can be overwhelming, and learning Bootstrap was no different.
-As a beginner, the idea of working with a framework sounded difficult—almost intimidating.
-I had a feeling of rejection toward it at first, like a mental block that made me hesitate.
+As a beginner, the thought of working with a framework sounded difficult—almost intimidating.
+Initially, I had a feeling of rejection toward it, like a mental block that made me hesitate.
 However, as with anything, once I got past the initial reluctance, I found myself opening the door to a whole new world.
 The thrill of learning something new quickly took over the fear.
-In class, we touched on a small part of what Bootstrap could do.
+In class, we explored just a small part of what Bootstrap could do.
 It wasn’t much, but it was enough to spark my curiosity.

-Bootstrap effectively simplifies web design, transforming a process that can often feel overwhelming into something more manageable.
-Although I've just begun to explore its features, I'm eager to learn more.
+Bootstrap simplifies web design, transforming a process that can often feel overwhelming into something more manageable.
+Although I’ve only just begun to explore its features, I’m eager to dive deeper.
+The framework streamlines the process of building web pages, reducing the effort and coding knowledge typically required.

 ### The Power of Simplicity and Consistency